Medicare Enrolled

 What this data tells you about Dr. Dickert

-Dr. Ryan Dickert is a family medicine in Crystal River, FL, with 11 years in practice.
+Dr. Ryan Dickert is a family medicine specialist in Crystal River, FL, with 11 years of NPI registration.
 Based on federal Medicare data, Dr. Dickert performed 59,002 Medicare services across 33,175 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Dickert received a total of $2,312 from 22 pharmaceutical and/or device companies across 156 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in family medicine.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.